sarahjones123/new-docs/docs/commissions/advance_commissions/add_advance_repayment_commissions.md

 ## **Procedure**
 The following demonstrates the step-by-step process for adding Advance Repayment Commissions in v3locity coreadmin application.

-1. Log in to Vlocity CoreAdmin.
+1. Log in to V3locity CoreAdmin.
-2. Go to the World section from the main dashboard page.
+2. Go to the **World** section from the main dashboard page.
 3. In the **World Search**, locate the **Group** you want.
 The **Profile** page appears.
 4. Go to the **Account > Policies** tab.
 5. In the **Commissions Advance Repayment Setup** section, select **grid Actions > Add**.
 A new row appears in the grid.